actris-cloudnet/dataportal-docs/netcdf.md

   <dt><tt>WHAT</tt></dt>
   <dd>
-    This field either identifies the instrument (e.g. <tt>galileo</tt> for the Galileo radar), the model (<tt>met-office-global-12-35</tt> for the 12-35 hour forecast of the Met Office global model) or the meteorological product (e.g. <tt>iwc-Z-T-method</tt> for ice water content derived using the reflectivity+temperature method).
+    This field either identifies the instrument (e.g. <tt>galileo</tt> for the Galileo radar), the model (e.g. <tt>harmonie-fmi-0-5</tt> for the 0-5 hour forecast of the HARMONIE-AROME model) or the meteorological product (e.g.
+    <tt>iwc-Z-T-method</tt> for ice water content derived using the
+    reflectivity+temperature method).
   </dd>
   <dt><tt>ID</tt></dt>
   <dd>
-    An unique identifier to distinguish multiple files of the same type, only instrumental data.
+    Additional unique identifier to distinguish multiple files of the same type (e.g. two radars in the same location) from each other.
   </dd>
 </dl>